Ever thought of using your seamanship skills gained through boat angling?

 because as a regular motor angling skipper you are always aware of wind and

-yourself in your fishing/day boat doing say 23 knots up or down Southampton
+You know what it's like in your boat doing say 20 knots up or down a busy

 should give way to, watch for the odd hazard and the odd bit of wash, not